en4ble-io/reactive-pg-access/README.md

 Read data from the database table or view that associated with the current DAO.

 * ``read``: Return a list of entries
-* ``readOne``: Return one entry or throw io.en4ble.pgaccess.exceptions.NoResultsException if no matching entry was found.
+* ``readOne``: Return one entry or throw NoResultsException if no matching entry was found.
 * ``readOptional``: Return an Optional containing either one or none entry.
 * ``readBy``: Convenience methods for single parameter queries